-B. The Summary Does Not Comply with the Requirements of ORS 250.035(2)(d).
+C. The Summary Does Not Comply with ORS 250.035(2)(d).

 ORS 250.035(2)(d) requires that the ballot title have a "concise and impartial statement of not more than 125 words summarizing the state measure and its major effect."
-The summary must "give voters enough information to understand what will happen if the initiative is adopted."
-Markley v.
-Rosenblum, 362 Or 531, 541, 413 P3d 966 (2018).
-The summary is flawed for the reasons set forth above.
-Specifically, the summary fails to inform readers that the initiative "transfers reapportionment - a process that, by its nature, is concerned with representation - from a body whose membership is strictly apportioned in accordance with population to one that effectively inverts population-based apportionment," such that Republicans, with fewer registered voters, "have more representatives (and, thus, more power)."
+The summary is flawed because it too fails to inform readers that the initiative "transfers reapportionment \ \ \ from a body whose membership is strictly apportioned in accordance with population to one that effectively inverts population-based apportionment," such that Republicans, with fewer registered voters, "have more representatives (and, thus, more power)."
 Fletchall I, 365 Or at 108.
 The summary is flawed for two additional reasons.